Fish oil: Food sources

 The most widely available dietary source of EPA and DHA is cold-water oily fish, such as salmon, herring, mackerel, anchovies, and sardines.
-Oils from these fish have a profile of around seven times as much omega−3 oils as omega−6 oils.
+Oils from these fish have around seven times as much omega−3 oils as omega−6 oils.
 Other oily fish, such as tuna, also contain omega−3 in somewhat lesser amounts.
 Although fish is a dietary source of omega−3 oils, fish do not synthesize them; they obtain them from the algae (microalgae in particular) or plankton in their diets.

 EPA and DHA are available as dietary supplements most commonly as fish oil capsules, softgels, and gummies,^{1} krill oil, and less commonly as algae oil.^{2} Generally, salmon oil has more DHA than EPA while other fish oils such as herring, mackerel, anchovies, sardines, and pollock have more EPA than DHA.
 (See Supplements section below.)